PriyoAujla/qmetric/NOTES.md

 different primitives for example Money rather can BigDecimal, I think the rounding up could be encapsulated in Money.

 10. BuyOneGetOneFree can probably be generalised to XForY.

+11. Forgot to add a test case to BuyOneGetOneFreeTest that checks no discount is applied when list of items is zero.